femelo/GMPHD_MAF/README.md

 ## Experimental results

-Original authors participated in "tracking only" track in 5th BMTT MOTChallenge Workshop: Multi-Object Tracking and Segmentation in conjunction with CVPR 2020.
+The original authors participated in "tracking only" track in 5th BMTT MOTChallenge Workshop: Multi-Object Tracking and Segmentation in conjunction with CVPR 2020.

 The results are available in
 CVPR 2020 MOTSChallenge [[link](https://motchallenge.net/results/CVPR_2020_MOTS_Challenge/)],